Technological University, Pakokku

-Technological University, Pakokku is situated beside the Pakokku–Yesagyo road.
-It is about 8 miles and 4 furlongs far from Pakokku.
-Kyauk Hlae Khar village is situated to the north, Pantinechone village at the south and Oakkan village at the west.
-The university covers 100.32 acres.
+Technological University, Pakokku is a public university situated along the Pakokku–Yesagyo road, in Magway Region, Myanmar.
+It is about 8 miles and 4 furlongs from Pakokku.
+Kyauk Hlae Khar village is situated to the north, Pantinechone village to the south and Oakkan village to the west.
+The university covers 100.32 acre.

 The university was opened as G.T.I (Government Technological Institute) on 27 December 1999.
 It was promoted to GTC (Government Technological College) on 20 October 2002.
 It was promoted to Technological University on 20 January 2007.